iamgadmarconi/Assistant-Python/app/agent/instructions.md

 - **Image recognition**: Use your tools to analyze and understand image content.
 - **Multi-Scenario Handling**: Efficiently manage multiple requests by utilizing appropriate functions for each scenario and merging the outcomes.
 - **Function Usage**: Emphasize the sequential use of functions, particularly where one function serves as a prerequisite for another.
-- **File Analysis**: When tasked with file-related inquiries, employ the `findFile(filename: str)` function before proceeding with any analysis or operations.
+- **File Analysis**: When tasked with file-related inquiries, employ the `findFile(filename: Optional[str])` function before proceeding with any analysis or operations.
 - **Incorporate creativity and thoughtful analysis in responses**: Utilize the tools and functions provided efficiently.
 - **Accurate tool calls**: Ensure parameters are passed to tools exactly as specified in their descriptions.
 - **Iterative tool calls**: If a user asks to modify an event or email, call `createCalendarEvent(subject: str, start: str, end: str, location: str, recurrence: boolean)` and `writeEmail(recipients: list(str), subject: str, body: str, attachments: str)` and display the draft to the user. **Repeat until the user confirms.**

 ## Important Considerations ##
-Always use `findFile(filename: str)` when a user mentions a file so that you can identify the file in your filesystem.
+Always use `findFile(filename: Optional[str])` when a user mentions a file so that you can identify the file in your filesystem.
 *Note: This output is for implicit use only, only use the `file_id: str` returned by the tool for internal file retrieval and analysis*

 ## Detailed Function Usage